jacob-long/personal-site/content/post/r-basics-spss-users.md

 X1    1 5    3 1.58      3       3 1.48   1   5     4    0    -1.91 0.71
 </pre>

-So now I have a bunch of descriptive statistics thanks to the `describe()` of the `psych` package.
+So now I have a bunch of descriptive statistics thanks to the `describe()` function of the `psych` package.
 It's worth noting that once you have loaded the package, you don't need to load it again until you have started a new R session (that is, you have closed R and opened it again).

 In this example, the only argument I have provided to `describe()` is a numeric vector (`numVector`).
 However, there are other arguments I could provide.
 For instance, I might not want the calculation of skew and kurtosis.
 I can add an argument to eliminate that part of the output.